mikejoh/listen-and-serve/httpserver-nodejs/README.md

 * Using a Docker multi-stage build Dockerfile

 ## Usage:
-1. Compile and create Docker image
+1. Create the Docker image
     - make build